 - Gather all data in one place: meta-data, ratings, reviews, rankings in charts and keywords search, information on getting featured, and installs and sales;

-- Increase conversion and install rates: choose the right keywords, improve an app page, and work with ratings and reviews;
+- Increase app install conversion rates: choose the right keywords, improve an app page, and work with ratings and reviews;

 - Work with users: reply to their reviews, increase app engagement and users’ loyalty, analyze their behaviour, and find weak spots in your product immediately;

-- Beat the competition: check what search requests they have, where other apps get featured, what Search Ads requests they use, how they work with the users, and what is updated and at what particular time period;
+- Beat the competition: use app competitor analysis tool to check what search requests they have, when other apps get featured, what Search Ads requests they use, how they work with users, and what is updated at a particular time period;

 - Increase ratings: get your app featured and engage more users with less investment.

-AppFollow has got it all.
-Product team, developers, marketing team, and support managers can use the service, get access to all the data, and see what their colleagues do.
-It’s so much faster than putting together tables and reports from different sources or asking other departments for data!
+AppFollow has it all.
+Product managers, developers, marketing team, and support managers can use the service, get access to all the data, and see what their colleagues do.
+It’s so much faster than putting together tables and reports from different sources or asking other departments for data.

 Who Can Use AppFollow

-AppFollow is a must for teams working and improving the app (including the desktop ones) and support agents who are constantly in contact with the users:
+AppFollow is a must for teams working and improving the apps (including the desktop ones) and support agents who are constantly in contact with the users:

 ● Developers and product team: product managers, designers, developers, and QA engineers;